-Beginning with version 12345, a new THRESH_1MIN keyword was added for stage Stage 3 processing to specify a threshold wind speed for the 1-minute ASOS data.
+Beginning with version 12345, a new THRESH_1MIN keyword was added for Stage 3 processing to specify a threshold wind speed for the 1-minute ASOS data.
 This threshold value only applies to the hourly averaged winds derived from the 1-minute ASOS data and does not apply to the standard hourly NWS weather observations.
-Since the minimum acceptable wind speed threshold for site-specific meteorological monitoring is 0.5 m/s under current EPA guidance (EPA, 2000), user's may specify the same threshold wind speed for winds derived from 1-minute ASOS data to avoid imposing a more stringent requirement on data derived from 1-minute ASOS data than would be required for a site-specific monitoring program, where threshold_speed is the threshold wind speed in m/s.
+Since the minimum acceptable wind speed threshold for site-specific meteorological monitoring is 0.5 m/s under current EPA guidance (EPA, 2000), user's may specify the same threshold wind speed for winds derived from 1-minute ASOS data.to avoid imposing a more stringent requirement on data derived from 1-minute ASOS data than would be required for a site-specific monitoring program, where threshold_speed is the threshold wind speed in m/s.
 If the user specifies a threshold speed greater than 0.5 m/s, a warning is issued by AERMET.
 If a threshold wind speed greater than 1.0 m/s is specified, AERMET considers this a fatal error, will issue an error message and will not process data through Stage 3.
-The Stage 3 report file documents whether the
+The Stage 3 report file documents whether the THRESH_1MIN option has been used, and also specifies the number of calm winds identified based on the specified threshold value.

-The new THRESH 1MIN keyword uses the following syntax:
+The new THRESH_1MIN keyword uses the following syntax:

-Syntax: THRESH_1MIN threshold_speed Type: Optional, Non-repeatable
+Syntax: THRESH_1MIN threshold_speed Туре: Optional, Non-repeatable